DataCueCo/datacue-help/docs/dashboard/banners.md

 Narrow banners act as a complement to the wide banner because they are smaller.
 After the wide banners are selected, we will look for all narrow banners that a user would find interesting.

+We will show the narrow banners of collections that the user finds the most interesting that are not already shown as a wide banner.
+This means wide banners have priority.

-Recommended size: 480 x 720 px
+Recommended size: **480 x 720 px**

 ::: tip
 You can upload both a 'wide' and 'narrow' banner for a product category.
 We will make sure that both don't appear at the same time.
 :::

-We will show the narrow banners of collections that the user finds the most interesting that are not already shown as a wide banner.
-This means wide banners have priority.

 ### Static Banner (aspect ratio 5:3)